cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 #### Configure the application database

-After cluster is created, we can update the application database name, database owner and user password with additional configuration.
+For the cluster recovered, we can configure the application database name and credentials with additional configuration.
 To update application database credentials, we can generate our own passwords, store them as secrets, and update the database use the secrets.
 Or we can also let the operator generate a secret with randomly secure password for use.
 Please reference the ["Bootstrap an empty cluster"](#bootstrap-an-empty-cluster-initdb) section for more information about secrets.

 The following example configure the application database `app` with owner `app`,  and supplied secret `app-secret`.